tgfrerer/island/README.md

 * **Code tweaks**: Near-instant in-code parameter tweaks for Debug builds (no need to recompile) by using a special `TWEAK()` macro.

+* **Multi-Window** Island allows you to hoop up multiple swapchains to a single application.
+This is particularly useful for multi-window scenarios.
+See [example][example-multiwindow]

-* **Straight to video**: Island can render straight to screen using the direct rendering backend, or use any number of available options for a window-based vulkan swapchain.
+* **Straight to video**: Island can render straight to screen using the direct rendering swapchain, or use any number of available options for a window-based vulkan swapchain.
 It's also easy to render straight to an mp4 file, or an image sequence without showing a window, by selecting the appropriate `le_swapchain` specialisation.